Learn more about how good nutrition can improve healing during your cancer treatment.

 Maintaining a healthy diet is very important during and after any type of cancer treatment, but this may be difficult due to effects of cancer surgery or side effects from cancer treatments.

-Henry Ford Cancer Institute has a registered dietician that specializes in cancer care who can help you with your nutrition issues during your cancer journey.
-Our dietician will help you cope with side effects of cancer treatment such as:
+Henry Ford Cancer Institute has a registered dietitian that specializes in cancer care who can help you with your nutrition issues during your cancer journey.
+Our dietitian will help you cope with side effects of cancer treatment such as:

 - Mouth and throat problems

 - Loss of appetite

 When should I ask my care team to connect me with a registered dietitian?

 - I'm having side effects from cancer treatment that are affecting my diet (see above)